Anatomy of the tongue in rabbits

 Foliate papillae in the rabbit tongue, showing the presence of taste buds along the walls of the furrows.

-The dorsal part of the tongue is divided in posterior smooth and hard portions, and anterior smooth and rough portions.
+The dorsal part of the tongue is divided into posterior smooth and hard portions, and anterior smooth and rough portions.
 All possess extensions in the mucus membrane that form the taste buds.
-According to the location on the tongue, different types of papillae are present:
+Based on their location on the tongue, different types of papillae can be distinguished:

-- Filiform papillae – the numerous elongated conical papillae are observed on the dorsal softer anterior end of the tongue.
+- Filiform papillae – the numerous elongated conical papillae are typically observed on the dorsal, softer anterior end of the tongue;

 - Fungiform papillae – mushroom shaped projection found along the rostral margin of the tongue.
-They contain taste buds.
+These cells contain taste buds, which are responsible for detecting flavor.

 - Vallate papillae – two dome shaped papillae are set symmetrically in the mucus membrane of the apex and the body of the tongue and on the side of the torus.
-Vallate papillae may contain taste buds and lymph nodes.
+Vallate papillae have been found to contain both taste buds and lymph nodes.

-- Foliata papillae – these are well developed in Lagomorphs and domestic rabbits.
-They are located in about 20 ridges on the posterior lateral sides of the tongue.
-Numerous taste buds - up to 7440 buds according to Engelman (1872) –are found in the circular furrows, lining the walls of the papillae.
-There pores open in the cleft.
+- Foliata papillae – these are well-developed in Lagomorphs and domestic rabbits.
+These papillae are located in about 20 ridges on the posterior lateral sides of the tongue.
+According to Engelman (1872), there are as many as 7,440 taste buds in the circular furrows that line the walls of the papillae.
+There are open pores in the cleft.

-The taste buds are connected to sensory nerve fibers that carry the provided information to the brain.
+Taste buds are connected to sensory nerve fibers, which convey the sensory information to the brain.

 Further Information